Types of Jade Plants ‘Care & Growing Guide’ - Attracts Prosperity & Positive Energy in Feng Shui!!

 Southwest Corner (Earth Element): The southwest corner is believed to attract good luck and fortune.
 If there is no place in the southeast corner, then the southwest corner is your 2nd best option.
 It is also symbolized by the element ‘earth’.

-By strategically placing jade plants in different corners of your home according to the elements associated with each direction, you can create a harmonious environment that attracts positive energy and prosperity.
+By strategically placing this lucky plant in different corners of your home according to the elements associated with each direction, you can create a harmonious environment that attracts positive energy and prosperity.

 Bad Energy – Where Not to Put Your Jade Plant